zeke/devcenter-scraper/content/md/getting-started-with-scala.md

 Use a [Procfile](procfile), a text file in the root directory of your application, to explicitly declare what command should be executed to start a web [dyno](dynos).
 In this case, you need to execute the `Web` main method.

-The `xsbt-start-script-plugin` we added above generates a start script in `target/start`.
+The `sbt-start-script` we added above generates a start script in `target/start`.
 This simple shell script sets the `CLASSPATH` and executes the main method for the object you specify.
 Invoke it from your Procfile:

 ### Procfile